aehrc/pathling/site/docs/fhirpath/operators.md

 <sup>*</sup> Not all Quantity, Date and DateTime values are comparable, it
 depends upon the comparability of the units within the Quantity values.
 See the [FHIRPath specification](https://hl7.org/fhirpath/#comparison) for details on how Quantity values are compared.
+Quantities with a `comparator` are treated as not comparable by this implementation.

 See also: [Comparison](https://hl7.org/fhirpath/#comparison)